Law without law: from observer states to physics via algorithmic information theory: Algorithmic probability

-An characteristic property of $\mathbf{M}$ is its universality: \stheorem{Universal enumerable semimeasure~\cite{Hutter}}{TheUniversalityM}{\lineclear If $T$ is a monotone Turing machine then $\mathbf{M}_T$ is an enumerable semimeasure.
+In this paper, we will make extensive use of the following property of universal monotone Turing machines. \stheorem{Universal enumerable semimeasure~\cite{Hutter}}{TheUniversalityM}{\lineclear If $T$ is a monotone Turing machine then $\mathbf{M}_T$ is an enumerable semimeasure.
 Vice versa, for every enumerable semimeasure $m$ there exists a monotone Turing machine $T$ with $\mathbf{M}_T(x)=m(x)$ for all non-empty strings $x\in\s$.
 Moreover, if $U$ is universal, then $\mathbf{M}_U$ is a universal enumerable semimeasure; that is, for every enumerable semimeasure $m$, it holds

 for all $x\in\s$, where $\mathrm{K}_U(m)$ denotes the length of the shortest binary string that makes $U$ emulate any monotone Turing machine which has $m$ as its semimeasure, i.e.

 } This definition uses the notion of \emph{enumerability} of a function $f:\s\to\R$.
 Suppose we have a computable function $\Phi:\s\times\N\to\R$ such that $\lim_{n\to\infty} \Phi(x,n)=f(x)$ and $\Phi(x,n)\leq \Phi(x,n+1)$ for all $x\in\s$ and $n\in\N$.
 Then $f$ can be approximated from below by a single computer program (computing $\Phi$), without necessarily knowing how close the approximation will be to the true value $f(x)$.
 In this case $f$ is called \emph{enumerable}.
 If additionally $(-f)$ is enumerable as well, then we can estimate the error of approximation for finite $n$ by computably determining a finite interval that contains $f(x)$.
 If this is the case, $f$ is called \emph{computable}.